Riverbend Renovation

 Adjusting the Scope of Work

-• Reduce Square Footage: A smaller addition or renovation can dramatically cut costs.
+• Reduce Square Footage: Smaller additions or simplified layouts can significantly reduce costs.

-• Simplify Design: Complex architectural features or custom builds can be modified to more budget-friendly options.
+• Simplify Design: Complex architectural details or custom features can often be modified to more cost-effective solutions.

 Exploring Alternative Materials or Designs

-• Material Swaps: Opt for luxury vinyl plank instead of hardwood, or quartz instead of marble.
-Many alternatives offer a similar aesthetic at a lower cost.
+• Material Swaps: Options like luxury vinyl plank instead of hardwood or quartz instead of marble can reduce costs while maintaining appearance.

 Phasing the Project

-• Priority First: Tackle structural work, major systems, or critical renovations in phase one.
+• Priority First: Focus on structural work, major systems, and essential renovations in the first phase to ensure the home is functional and sound.

 Budget Planning Tools and Resources